A Settling for Marriage Nightmare!

 Diane was a very passionate woman both emotionally, physically, mentally and spiritually.
 She had a deep-seated need to express these desires.
 She’d dated around even while assertively establishing her career.
 Now at 38 years old, she was ready to settle down and raise a family.

-At that age you begin to know yourself.
+At that age, you know yourself well.
 Or you should.
-Knowing yourself is first order priority when looking for a complementary marriage partner.
-(See other posts on this blog as noted at the end of this post) To continue, Diane described her desires for marriage based on four levels of needs.
+Knowing yourself is a first-order priority when looking for a complementary marriage partner.
+Diane describes her four needs.
 She calls this her Four-Phase Funnel.

 - Physical –arousal and desire

 - Emotional – trust, affection, respect

 - Mental – stimulation in broadening new experiences

 - Spiritual – appreciation for divine direction and counsel